 Replacing Creamer With Evaporated Milk

-The main reason people like to use a creamer in their coffee is because it is preserved as a powder.
-Even if it was to pass its use by date, you could almost certainly use the creamer anyway without any issues.
+The main reason people like to use creamer in their coffee is because it’s preserved as a powder so this makes a very shelf-stable flavoring.
+Even if it was to pass its use-by date, you could almost certainly use the creamer anyway without any issues.

 Evaporated milk, on the other hand, is also a preserved milk.
 While it does have ingredients added, they are far fewer.
 To make a fair comparison, I looked at the ingredients of Carnation evaporated milk and powdered Coffee-Mate.